Ribociclib and letrozole (Oral)

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take ribociclib and letrozole with or without food.

-Do not eat grapefruit or pomegranate, or drink grapefruit or pomegranate juice while you are using ribociclib and letrozole.
+Do not eat grapefruit or drink grapefruit juice while you are using ribociclib and letrozole.

 The dose of ribociclib and letrozole will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of ribociclib and letrozole.
 If your dose is different, do not change it unless your doctor tells you to do so.